AAOOII-RN/AAOOII-RN/README.md

 2. Wish upon a star - https://github.com/AAOOII-RN/Wish_upon_a_star

 # Future Projects
-1. A day in life as a bee
+1. A Day in Life as a Bee
-2. Woe is keyboard
+2. Oh, Woe is Keyboard
 3. **H**elping **T**owards **M**aker is **L**ove
 4. "A Game of Love"